newres/spider-man-spec/README.md

 # spider-man-spec

-A Clojure library designed to demonstrate the use the clojure.spec library using Spider-Man.
+A Clojure library designed to demonstrate the use of the clojure.spec library using Spider-Man.

 ## Usage